 But I opened with the fact that this is a personal post.
 I want you to understand how much I TREASURE FF points.
 Before points, I got to see my mom maybe, again maybe, once a year since I was 10 years old.
 Sweden is a LONG WAY from where I live.
 Spending the money and taking the time off was (and is) a very big expense.

 Now, I go 3 times a year.
-Thanks to churning cards and other promotions I keep earning more points than I can burn each year.
+Thanks to card offers and other promotions I keep earning more points than I can burn each year.
 Now, I could go 10 times a year (in coach) to Sweden if I wanted to (that is if did not have to work).
 This is unfathomable to the “me” of 10 years ago.
 And, thanks to the “mile-alanche” I get to not only go, but go in business or even now and then in first class on airlines other than my Delta.

 I know some who collect so many points that often times they just send family members tickets to Disney.
 Or, like I do sometimes, fly my good “buds” to somewhere warm to golf and spring for the hotel on points as well.
 That is the freedom that our “game” of collecting points can give you.